 A group of independent pharmacies, My Chemist stores are said to share a common philosophy – dedication to health solutions, advice and information.
 Most of the 30 My Chemist member stores are found across Victoria, with a few in New South Wales and Tasmania as well.
 For customers who don’t live near a physical store, online orders are also available – including for prescription medications.
 Script posting is free, and shipping is free for orders over $99 and for all PBS subsidised prescriptions through Australia Post.
 Otherwise, a flat $8.95 delivery fee applies.
 The My Chemist product range covers pharmaceuticals through to natural remedies and supplements for everything from arthritis to athletes, as well as nutritional supplement, weight loss, baby care and household products.
 The personal care range covers fragrance, haircare, cosmetics and skincare.

-Canstar Blue commissions Colmar Brunton to survey 3,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have made a purchase at a pharmacy in the past 6 months – in this case, 2,422 Australians were surveyed.
+Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have visited and made a purchase from a physical pharmacy in the last month – in this case, 2,542 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.